 - Visual and auditory processing (birth to 10 years): Brain circuitry for processing sensory information develops and becomes more specialized.

-- Higher cognitive functions (3 to 8 years): Executive functioning skills like attention control, working memory, and cognitive flexibility undergo significant development.
+- Higher cognitive functions (3 to 8 years): Executive functioning skills like attention control, working memory, and cognitive flexibility develop significantly.

-These sensitive periods highlight why early intervention is so effective—and why delays in addressing developmental concerns can have compounding effects over time.
+These sensitive periods show why early intervention works well, and why delays in addressing developmental concerns can have effects over time.

 Formation of Core Skills

-Early childhood is the prime time for the development of core skills that are essential for a child’s future growth.
-Language and communication skills, problem-solving abilities, emotional regulation, and social interaction capabilities are cultivated during these early years.
-These skills not only prepare children for academic success but also equip them with the tools they need to navigate relationships and challenges throughout their lives.
+Early childhood is the prime time for developing core skills that are essential for a child’s future growth.
+Language and communication skills, problem-solving abilities, emotional regulation, and social interaction capabilities are built during these early years.
+These skills prepare children for academic success and give them the tools they need to navigate relationships and challenges throughout their lives.

 Language and Communication